o-lloyd/JET_Coding_Assignment/README.md

 ## Improvements
 - Remove non-food related descriptions from the cuisines output.
-- Allow the user to re-enter a postcode if it is a valid format but is an invalid postcode, i.e. the API request does not return any restaurants.
+- Allow the user to re-enter a postcode if the postcode is non-existant.
+- Allow the user to select a preferred cuisine type to filter the restaurants.
+- Output the data in a web application.
+This would have been my desired way to show the data for a better user experience, but I am unfamiliar with how to implement this.
+This would be something I am keen to develop further.